StackVista/stackstate-docs/develop/scripting/script-apis/prediction.md

 **Builder methods:**

  * `predictionPoints(points: Int)` - the number of points to the horizon.
  * `includeHistory(start?: Instant, end?: Instant)` - call this builder method to include the result of the `query` in the return value.
 Optionally a start and end can be added to limit the included history using the [instant format](scripting/script-apis/time.md).
+When not specifying the start and end the whole history will be included.

 **Return type:**